 Many major cities have large, central libraries with extensive loan stocks, specialist reference collections, rare and valuable materials and possibly music collections, with sub-branches in other cities and counties.

-Some libraries devote space to town and village festival information, writing and literary events and meetings with authors.
-Some local authorities also run prison libraries and mobile libraries so access can be given to rural communities.
+Some libraries devote space to town and village festival information, writing and literary events, and meetings with authors.
+Some local authorities also run prison libraries and mobile libraries.

 Look for job vacancies at: